 Speaking your needs and wants does not have to be complicated but they do need to be clear, truthful and direct.
-Lets face it your hard earned money needs to get you the best result possible, right?
+Let’s face it your hard earned money needs to get you the best result possible, right?
 When I enter a clients home I welcome the stories and tall tales along with the good, bad and ugly.
 Why?
 Because I WANT to know!
 I want to know so that I can provide them with an excellent experience along with building a trusting business relationship.
 I do not want the elderly to be ashamed of a fall or accident.
-Nor the stay at home parent be embarrassed that their children destroyed their carpet and furniture with well placed boogers and squirt guns, good times right?!
+Nor the stay at home parents be embarrassed that their children destroyed their carpet and furniture with well placed boogers and squirt guns, good times right?!
 I also want to know if the DIY husband rented a carpet cleaning machine from the grocery store because trust me, I will discover it one way or another.
 There is no need for them to fib or deny.
-Information and truthfulness will net the best results and make the process so much easier for each person involved.
+Information and truthfulness will net the best results and make the process of a professional Lakeland carpet cleaning service provider so much easier for each person involved.

 Have a “hoppy” day!